 Result: Increase Sales of Menu Items by 27%

 Here’s just one example of bar and restaurant goals focused on upselling: Instruct servers to vividly describe a dish to increase its sales by 27%, according to a Cornell University study.
 Tonight’s special isn’t the “blue cheese burger with fries” – it’s the “1/2 lb.
 Prime Angus burger with creamy blue cheese, caramelized onions, and house-cut fries.”

 Adjust your playlist by daypart as one of your bar and restaurant goals.

 Select louder, higher tempo tunes during busy times (you’ll turn tables faster).
-Play it low and slow when business isn’t brisk to see up to a 40% lift in drink sales.
-See 7 more researched-based background music tips, here.
+Play it low and slow when business isn’t brisk to see up to a 40% lift in dessert and drink sales according to research.